yuenmh/discrete-event-sim/README.md

 No way to spawn from inside a process.
 This might be good depending on how you look at it.
 A workaround is just spawn everything that is needed, and wake up at the predetermined time.

-I want to figure out a way to make the at least the send typesafe.
-Current ideas are to require properties with type annotations on the `Atom` subclasses, then check at runtime that all the required args are there; or maybe something can be done with `typing.ParamSpec`.
+~I want to figure out a way to make the at least the send typesafe.
+Current ideas are to require properties with type annotations on the `Atom` subclasses, then check at runtime that all the required args are there; or maybe something can be done with `typing.ParamSpec`.~
+Introduced class based state machines instead.